jamestansongen/30DayMapChallenge2025/README.md

 ### Day 4: Data: My Data

-I have been playing Pokémon Go since its launch in 2016, and one feature I've always found fascinating is the gift system.
+I have been playing Pokémon Go since its launch in 2016, and one feature I have found fascinating is the gift system.
 Gifts are collected from PokéStops and sent to friends, each tagged with its physical location.
 That got me thinking: if you receive enough gifts from someone, could you infer their daily patterns like where they live or work?

 A few years ago, with the consent of several friends, I started recording the locations of gifts they sent me.
 My goal was to analyse the data and see if I could identify behavioral patterns.
 Although I never got around to mapping it then, I decided to use that dataset for today's challenge where I did a hotspot analysis for one friend.
 The results highlighted their home area and the train station they likely use for commuting.
 I chose this dataset in part to protect my friend's anonymity since they live in a densely populated area (compared to some of the other data), thus making it harder to single out.